04 Oct What the Hell is Injury Prevention?

 It’s stress management.

-Holy fuck.
+Holy crap.
 I need to stop.
 We’ll be here for HOURS, yo.

-So if you’re with a qualified strength and conditioning coach, “injury prevention” is just part of the program.
+So if you’re with a qualified strength and conditioning coach, “injury prevention” is just part of their program.

 Again, we exist.
 We breathe.
 We go into work.